Factor analysis for a mixture of continuous and binary random variables: Statement of the results

-corresponds to mixing weight of a mixture of Gaussian distributions with equal covariance, $\Lambda_{R_0 R_0}$ is a submatrix of $\Lambda$, and summation $\sum_{R_1' \subseteq R}$ runs over all possible states of binary variables.
+where $\Lambda_{R_0 R_0}$ is a submatrix of $\Lambda$, and summation $\sum_{R_1' \subseteq R}$ runs over all possible states of binary variables.
+The partition function, the normalization constant, of this distribution is not given analytically, and thus, one has to sum over all possible states of the binary variables to calculate the partition function.
+As we will see below, the coefficient $\pi_{R_1}(\Sigma)$ corresponds to mixing weight of a mixture of Gaussian distributions with equal covariance.
 That is, the above joint distribution corresponds to one normal distribution out of $2^q$ mixture of normal distributions.
-The partition function, the normalization constant, of this distribution is not given analytically, and thus, one has to sum over all possible states of the binary variables to calculate the partition function.